Bandwidth/bandwidth-cli/README.md

 yarn global add @bandwidth/cli
 ```

 log into your bandwidth account by specifying your account id, and your dashboard username and password.
+**The account should be a messaging account.
+Other account types, such as voice or 911, are currently not supported.**

 ```